cilium/design-cfps/README.md

 ## Other resources

-Need some more clairification?
-Here are a list of resources on the Cilium community, and some FAQs on how to get more involved!
-Or please reach out on the Cilium Slack for other questions.
+Need more clarification?
+Here are a list of resources from the Cilium community, and some FAQs on how to get more involved!
+Can't find your answer here?
+Please reach out on the Cilium Slack [#development](https://cilium.slack.com/archives/C2B917YHE) for other questions.

 ### FAQs